-In connection with the state Exhibition “Hans Holbein the Elder: The Grey Passion in its Time” presently taking place, the Epic of Gilgamesh can likewise be considered a kind of “passion” of the searching hero.
+Accompanying the Great National Exhibition "Hans Holbein the Elder: The Grey Passion in its Time", the "Gilgamesh" epic can also be understood as a kind of "passion" of the searching hero.